A runaway unthinking brain needs to be trained to halt in its tracks

 Reinvigorating your brain is a hard sell.
 The training is undramatic, and the changes are subtle.
 Even if you’re in no doubt about the rewards, and the routine required to reap them, you can still be in a lot of doubt about actually doing what needs to be done.

-We need to start small.
+We need to go slowly, and we need to start small.
 To reduce the universe over which we need to be mindful.
 We’ve already reduced it to money, but that doesn’t really help, because money plays a part in just about all our decisions – that’s why we’re focusing on it.

 Everybody’s lexicon has a special inner circle.
 Words, phrases, and theories that ears can’t fail to hear across a crowded room, that mouths can’t resist preaching about, or that fingers can’t resist correcting misuse of on the internet.
 For example, your name, your most hated politician, or, for Daily Mail readers, ‘house prices’.
 You’re already being triggered by something; far better to redirect that energy towards living a better life than getting cross at strawman communists.